What Are Ivy League Universities? 2026 Guide for Indians

 Cornell UniversityIthaca, NY~7.3%RequiredEngineering, Hotel Mgmt, Agriculture, CS

 2026 Update for Indian Students: The test-optional era is largely over at the Ivy League.
 Harvard, Brown, Dartmouth, Penn, and Cornell all require SAT or ACT.
 Yale accepts strong AP or IB scores as an alternative.
-Only Columbia and Princeton remain fully test-optional.
+Columbia remains permanently test-optional; Princeton remains test-optional only through Fall 2027 entry.
 Indian students aiming for competitive Ivies should target SAT 1500–1580.
+Read KP Singh’s full analysis: The SAT Comeback →

 Not Sure Which Ivy League School Fits You Best?